gbThreepwood/DanfossRead/README.md

 # DanfossRead
 Software for communication with the Modbus interface of the Danfoss EKC202 refrigerator controllers.

 The interface is intended to be used in cojunction with the properietary ADAP-KOOL® system from Danfoss.
-No documentation regarding the communication protocol is provided, and thus the protocol must be reverse enigneered.
+No documentation regarding the purpose of the various modbus registers is provided, and thus the controller must be reverse enigneered.

 A menu entry on the controller allows for setting the bus address.
 Menu entry o03 network address, allowed range is between 0 and 240.